 Can I freeze biscuits?

 Yes!
-Make biscuits as directed.
-Allow to cool and then place in a reusable freezer-safe bag or a freezer-safe Ziplock.
-This tutorial has many ways to freeze baked goods.
+Make biscuit biscuits as directed.
+Allow to cool and then place in a reusable freezer-safe bag or container.
+Read all my tips for freezing baked goods here.

 Can I make ahead biscuits for camping?

 Yes!
 Combine the dry ingredients and butter as directed.
-Add 2 Tbsp of powdered milk and store in a Ziploc bag.
+Add 2 Tablespoons of powdered milk and store in a Ziploc bag.
 The flour mixture will need to be kept cold in a cooler.

 When you’re traveling or camping, preheat the griddle to 350F.
 Pour the flour mixture into a bowl (or appropriate container) and add ½ cup water.
 Knead thoroughly.
 Be very cautious about adding additional water, if you do not have access to additional flour.